Spartak Moscow: Uefa opens racism case after Liverpool youth game

 Liverpool complained to Europe's governing body after fans at the Spartak Academy allegedly made monkey chants aimed at the 18-year-old.

-Adekanye, a Nigerian-born Dutch youth international, came on as a 58th-minute substitute during the Uefa Youth League match in Moscow on 26 September.
+Adekanye, a Nigeria-born Dutch youth international, came on as a 58th-minute substitute during the Uefa Youth League match in Moscow on 26 September.

 The case will be heard on 19 October.